sogern/vertx-common-kotlin/README.md

 Convenience classes for Kotlin [Vert.x](https://vertx.io/) applications.

-Based on Vert.x v4.3, but should be compatible with future v4.x versions.
+Based on Vert.x 4.3, but should be compatible with future 4.x versions.

 **Features**:
 * `application.yaml` config for verticles and logging with profiles similar to [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/features.html#features.external-config)
 * Setup SLF4J logging

-**TODOs**:
-* Support for defining environment variables in `application.yaml`.

 ## Including in your project